amitu/amitu.github.com/_posts/2012-08-06-stupid-mistake-jekyll-and-github-made-and-solution.md

 almost no jekyll based repository is maintained by someone without access to jekyll on their local system.

-So instead of github trying to take care of that use case (and the use case of cases where a repository can be modified from web), github takes care of a much better use case: site original files and built static sites being stored in the same repo, which is a real pain point [faced by people](http://stackoverflow.com/questions/6201339/a-clean-system-for-github-pages-with-local-plugins).
+Instead of github trying to take care of that use case (and the use case of cases where a repository can be modified from web), github takes care of a much better use case: site original files and built static sites being stored in the same repo, which is a real pain point [faced by people](http://stackoverflow.com/questions/6201339/a-clean-system-for-github-pages-with-local-plugins).

-Here is my proposed github contract for pages: if a github pages repository contains a folder named \_site, the http request to /any-url goes to file /_site/any-url instead of the file /any-url.
+Here is my proposed github contract for pages: *if a github pages repository contains a folder named \_site, the http request to /any-url goes to file /_site/any-url instead of the file /any-url*.

 If github does that then they can claim they have equal support for not just jekyll but any static site generation system.
 I can use jekyll with my custom